frnsys/hili/readme.md

 ## Usage

+Once the extension is installed:

+1. Run the server, e.g. `python server.py ~/notes/annos.json`
-Highlight some text on a page, and click the "Highlight" button that appears
+2. Highlight some text on a page, and click the "Highlight" button that appears

+I suggest running the server on system startup as a background process.
+E.g. you could add `cd ~/hili; python server.py ~/notes/annos.json` to your `~/.xinitrc` or equivalent file.

 ![](shot.gif)